meniku/starling-extension-moyo/README.md

 ### Custom effects based on RenderTextureEffect

-To implement a custom effect you can `RenderTextureEffect` and implement the following methods:
+To implement a custom effect you can extend the `RenderTextureEffect` and implement the following methods:

 ```
     // required: